Development and Execution of In Vivo Bioassays

 • In contrast with LBA, MS-based approaches have the potential and would be able to produce more precise data on unchanged peptide/protein levels in situations where metabolism hampers reliable LBA data.

 • MS techniques usually offer absolute concentrations of medications.
-This can depend on the form of an assay for LBA methods, and they may provide either an absolute or free concentration of drugs.
+This can depend on the form of an assay for LBA methods, and they may provide either an absolute or a free concentration of drugs.

 However, LC-MS-MS-based bioanalysis for large molecule drugs poses a range of new obstacles, like difficulties in sample processing and extraction measures for the quantification of large molecules.